yon2004/ubnt_cloudflared/README.md

 # ubnt_cloudflared
-A installer that installs cloudflared dns-proxy on edge router lite.
+This script will install cloudflared dns-proxy on ubiquiti edgemax router series and possibly the UniFi® Security Gateway.

 ## guide
 ### install